Whether it is for an eCommerce site or a traditional sales letter, optimising your site for maximum conversions will be vital.

-We also use social proof across our product pages on LCN – we’ve made the effort to build up well over a positive thousand off-site reviews, so it’d be mad not to use them.
+We also use social proof across our website on LCN – we’ve made the effort to build up nearly 6,000 off-site reviews, so it’d be mad not to use them.

-Social proof detailing our reviews on our OpenCart hosting page
+Social proof detailing our reviews on our homepage

 Save Shopping Cart Items

 When visitors leave the checkout page they may be intending to search for more items.
 If you can provide your visitors with options to save items, the chance of them returning to purchase is higher.